RentiD Letting Agency Agreement

 (i) Irradiation, or contamination by nuclear material; or

 (ii) The radioactive, toxic, explosive or other hazardous or contaminating properties of any radioactive matter; or

 (iii) Any device or weapon which employs atomic or nuclear fission or fusion or other comparable reaction or radioactive force or matter.

 t.
 Any consequence, howsoever caused, including but not limited to Computer Virus in Electronic Data being lost, destroyed, distorted, altered, or otherwise corrupted.

 a.
 RentiD will deduct 5% (6% for rents of £2,500 or more) plus VAT from the monthly rent payable to the Landlord for the Rent On Time Guaranteed Service.
 For example – £1,000 PCM property = £60 incl.
 VAT fees per month.

 b.
 RentiD will charge £118.80 incl.
 VAT per fixed term renewal.

 c.
 All fees detailed in this Agreement are VAT sensitive and are inclusive of VAT unless otherwise stated.

 a.
-Landlords elect to take RentiD’s Rent On Time Guaranteed Service on the basis of a 12 month contract alongside subscription to one of RentiD’s Digital Assistant packages.
+Landlords elect to take RentiD’s Rent On Time Guaranteed Service on the basis of a 12 month contract alongside subscription to RentiD with Digital Assistant or RentiD with Digital Assistant Plus.